OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 # Introduction

 {{!RFC8345}} specifies a topology YANG model with many YANG augmentations for different technologies and service types.
 The modelling approach based upon {{!RFC8345}} provides a standard IETF-based API.

-At the time of writing (2024), there are at least 59 YANG modules that are augmenting {{!RFC8345}}; 58 IETF-authored modules and 1 BBF-authored module.
-14 of these modules have maturity level of 'ratified', 17 of them have maturity level of 'adopted', 31 modules have maturity level of 'latest-approved', and 27 of these modules have maturity level of 'initial'.
+At the time of writing (2024) and according to the YANG catalog, there are at least 92 YANG modules that are augmenting {{!RFC8345}};
+91 IETF-authored modules and 1 BBF-authored module.
+According to the YANG catalog, 19 of these modules have maturity level of 'ratified', 18 of them have maturity level of 'adopted', 27 modules have maturity level of 'latest-approved', and 28 of these modules have maturity level of 'initial'.
 The up-to-date information can be found in the YANG Catalog {{Catalog}}.

 From the set of IETF RFCs and I-Ds (at different level of maturity), we designed a Digital Map